particle-iot/particle-cli/test/README.md

 _NOTE: Your device will be flashed, etc. Test failures may leave it in a bad state. **Please DO NOT use a mission-critical device!**_

+Additional details:
+* `E2E_USERNAME` must not have 2FA enabled
+* `E2E_DEVICE_NAME` should be claimed to your user and connected to your computer over USB
+  * It should be running firmware with a `check` function
+* The product 01 devices should be running firmware with the TBD functions

 ## How to Run